new "permanent" dll injection option survives reboots

 Although the madCodeHook 3.x injection technique (for newly created processes)

-has proven to be very stable and reliable, the whole code was rewritten,
+has proven to be very stable and reliable, a new technique was added, which you

 improved compatability with other hooking libraries

 madCodeHook 3.x used a 6-byte absolute JMP instruction to hook APIs,

 while most other hooking libraries are using a 5-byte relative JMP.